ddpengwork/snippets_in_life/index.md

 ---
-title: I'm sharing snippets in my life with you, my friend.
+Dandi's life (in snippets): I'm sharing snippets in my life with you, my friend.
 Welcome!
 ---